-If you don't want to drape a map over a 3D surface or wireframe, but would rather have it stacked above it, you can do this with the Map Tools | Map Tools | Stack Maps command.
+If you don't want to drape a map over a 3D surface or wireframe, but would rather have it stacked with some offset above it, you can do this with the Map Tools | Map Tools | Stack Maps command.

 To do this, follow these steps:

-- Click Home | Map | New Map | 3D Maps | Surface or Wireframe, select the grid file and click Open.
+- Click Home | New Map | 3D Surface | 3D Surface or 3D Wireframe, select the grid file and click Open.
 This creates the 3D map in one map frame.

-- Click Home | Map | New Map | Base, select the base map file and click Open.
+- Click Home | New Map | Base | Base, select the base map file and click Open.
 This loads the base map as a separate map frame.

 - In the Properties window, note the settings on the View and Scale pages.
-On the View page, is recommended that the Projection is set to Orthographic.
+On the View page, it is recommended that the Projection is set to Orthographic.

-- Select both map frames and click Map Tools | Map Tools | Stack Maps.
+- Click CTRL+A to select both map frames, and click Map Tools | Map Tools | Stack Maps.
 This will align them horizontally according to their XY coordinates.
-Please see attached Surfer 12 SRF file for example.
+See attached Surfer file StackedMaps.srf for an example.

 If you want to change the rotation of the stacked maps, you will need to change the settings for each map independently by clicking on each Map in the Contents window and changing the settings on the View page in the Properties window.

-Updated January 31, 2017
+Updated August 31, 2020